-(a) Facility closures which are temporary or less than 30 days in length must be reported to the Department in advance and authorized.
+(a) Facility closures which are temporary, or less than 30 days in length, must be reported to the Department in advance and authorized.
 Such closures do not result in automatic termination of the facility license.

 (b) Facility closures of greater than 30 days, unless authorized by the Department, will result in the license becoming null and void.
-Any owner or operator wishing to reopen the facility as an assisted living facility shall be required to file an initial licensure application to include plan review and building inspection and obtain a certificate of completion before processing of the application by the Department.
+Any owner or operator wishing to reopen the facility as a specialty care assisted living facility shall be required to file an initial licensure application to include plan review and building inspection and obtain a certificate of completion before processing of the application by the Department.

-Authors: Rick Harris, Walter Geary, Kelley Mitchell Statutory Authority: Code of Ala.
-1975, \$\$22-21-20, et seq.
-History: Filed November 20, 1991.
-Repealed and New Rule: Filed October 18, 2001; effective November 22, 2001.
-Amended: Filed June 21, 2006; effective July 26, 2006.
+Author: Rick Harris, Kelley Mitchell Statutory Authority: Code of Ala.
+1975, §§22-21-20, et seq.
+History: New Rule: Filed September 20, 2000; effective October 25, 2000.
+Repealed and New Rule:Filed October 18, 2001; effective November 22, 2001.
+Amended:Filed June 21, 2006; effective July 26, 2006.
 Amended: Filed March 21, 2007; effective April 25, 2007.
-Amended: Filed August 20, 2015; effective September 24, 2015; operative October 1, 2015.
 Repealed and New Rule: Filed February 20, 2019; effective April 6, 2019.

-420-5-4-.02 The License.
+420-5-20-.02 The License.

-- (1) Classifications of Licenses.
-All licenses are granted for the calendar year and shall expire on December 31 unless renewed by the owner for the succeeding year. - (a) Regular License.
-A regular license shall be granted by the State Board of Health upon a determination by the Board or its authorized agents that the operator or operators of the assisted living facility are willing and capable of achieving and maintaining substantial compliance with the rules herein adopted. - (b) Probational License.
-At its discretion, the Board may grant a probational license when it determines that the following conditions exist: - 1.
-The facility has engaged in one or more deficient practices which are serious in nature, chronic in nature, or which the facility has failed to correct. - 2.
-The facility's current governing authority has demonstrated the capability and willingness to correct cited problems and to maintain compliance. - 3.
-This license shall be granted when the Board is satisfied that the health and safety of residents will not be endangered during this period.
-Maximum length of time for probationary status is one year.
+(1) Classifications of Licenses.
+All licenses are granted for the calendar year and shall expire on December 31 unless renewed by the owner for the succeeding year.

+(a) Regular License.
+A regular license shall be granted by the State Board of Health upon a determination by the Board or its authorized agents that the operator or operators of the specialty care assisted living facility are willing and capable of achieving and maintaining substantial compliance with the rules herein adopted.

+(b) Probational License.
+At its discretion, the Board may grant a probational license when it determines that the following conditions exist:

+1. The facility has engaged in one or more deficient practices which are serious in nature, chronic in nature, or which the facility has failed to correct.

+2. The facility's current governing authority has demonstrated the capability and willingness to correct cited problems and to maintain compliance.

+3. This license shall be granted when the Board is satisfied that the health and safety of residents will not be endangered during this period.
+Maximum length of time for probationary status is 1 year.